What and when is International OpenCon Catalonia?

 During the event, you can organise a workshop and contribute to evening entertainments (more info here).
 You will be in a team charged with preparing before and cleaning up after a meal, and if you pay attention you will find many other opportunities to help keeping the place tidy.

-More importantly, keep a eye on yourself and on the other participants to make sure everybody is going well.
+More importantly, keep a eye on yourself and on the other participants to make sure everybody is doing well.
 Ask for support if you need it, and offer support to others if you think they need it.
 We are collectively responsible for contributing to creating a safe and welcoming environment.

 How much does it cost?